- SD/DPH (DPH has been discontinued) Billing Policy

 - A two year Masters recipient will earn an equivalent of two years full-time tuition rate, therefore billing will began at full-time reduced flat rate.

-- This applies if the tuition was paid in full to HSPH, and if the courses taken were within the preceding five years of matriculating into the SD program.
+- This applies if the tuition was paid in full to the School, and if the courses taken were within the preceding five years of matriculating into the SD program.

-- Tuition paid to HSPH as a TAP, Affiliate, or Boston Area Public Health Professional (BAPHP)
+- Tuition paid to the Harvard T.H.
+Chan School of Public Health as a TAP, Affiliate, or Boston Area Public Health Professional (BAPHP)

 If an affiliate, TAP or BAPHP student applies for and is granted admission into a SD degree program, tuition credit may be applied as follows: